gdaless20/Pinball/README.md

 After applying the first coat, we applied a thicker clear coat to cover any uneven spots.
 We discovered that by using small spurts of WD-40 over the surface, the oils caused the resin to create an amazing moon-like design.
 This unexpected result led us to change our theme from terminator to the moon, as we found it to be more unique.
 <img src=" " height="200">

 We then sanded down the area near the shooter lane to ensure that the ball would smoothly roll onto the field without any resistance.
+Additionally we used the dremil to smooth out certain areas where resin had leaked.
 <img src=" " height="200">

 *Base*